playbooks-ai/playbooks/README.md

    - [ ] Documentation is updated
    - [ ] Changes are tested locally
    - [ ] PR description explains changes and motivation
+   - [ ] Test coverage is maintained or improved

 ### Code Style Guidelines